nathanmyles/Dotfiles/README.md

 ###Fork the Repo

-create a fork of this repo so you can have your own set off configuration!
+create a fork of this repo so you can have your own set of configuration!